MTrop/DoomStruct/CONTRIBUTING.md

 6. You may not add additional dependencies to this project.
 Stay in the [java.desktop](https://docs.oracle.com/en/java/javase/11/docs/api/java.desktop/module-summary.html) module (and its child dependencies).
 However, *removal* of dependencies, if any, are a welcome proposition.

-7. Understand that not all contributions are useful by default - any new features must fill a utilitarian deficit or fix a clear bug ("bug" is this case is defined as an unintended behavior).
+7. Understand that not all contributions are worthy by default - any new features must fill a utilitarian deficit or fix a clear bug ("bug" is this case is defined as an unintended behavior).

-8. The "color of the bike shed" is not important unless you can justify your case adequately.

 ### Pull Requests